 Cook the soaked chickpeas according to the recipe.
 However, the texture of chickpeas cooked this way may not turn out as creamy and soft as when you soak for 8 hours or longer.

-Chana masala can be refrigerated for up to 2 days.
+This authentic chana masala can be refrigerated for up to 2 days.
 If you want to use it beyond 2 days, it can be frozen.
 It freezes well and stays fresh up to a couple of months in the freezer.
-So

 Is chole masala good for weight loss?